 Most people don’t think of Chicago as a beach destination but Chicago has many beaches on Lake Michigan.
 Oak Street Beach and Ohio Street Beach are conveniently located close to the major tourist attractions.
-North Avenue Beach is located close to Lincoln Park and has great skyline views of Chicago and is more of a party beach.
+North Avenue Beach is located close to Lincoln Park and has great skyline views of Chicago and but is also the most crowded.

 If you are thinking of swimming or dipping in the water to cool down, you can check swimming conditions here.

 Chicago’s Lakefront Trail is a paved path on a 18-mile-long stretch along Lake Michigan.
 In the summer and especially on weekends, the lakefront is packed with locals and visitors walking, running and riding bikes.
 Walking or biking all or part of the trail is a great way to see Chicago skyline, people watch and get some exercise.
 Here is a map of the trail as well as its access points.

 Chicago is full of street art and there are always new murals popping up.
 One of the most famous Chicago murals is “Moose Bubblegum Bubble” (pictured above) by Jacob Watts which located at 33 E. Ida B. Wells Drive (formerly 33 E. Congress Parkway).
 It is part of the Wabash Arts Corridor which is walking distance to Millennium Park, The Art Institute of Chicago and other well known tourist attractions.
 You can find more detailed mural walks in the Loop here.

 Walk the 606

 The 606 is Chicago’s version of The Highline in NYC, an elevated trail goes through 2.7 miles of the city’s northwest side neighborhoods: Wicker Park, Bucktown, Humboldt Park, and Logan Square.
-It is a bit off the beaten tourist path but it great place to walk, run or bike.
+It is a bit off the beaten tourist path but it is a great place to walk or ride a bike.
 There are several access points so you can get off the trail to explore the various neighborhoods.